HTTPWorkshop/httpworkshop.github.io/index.md

 We expect that each day will cover about two broad areas of discussion, possibly with presentations, or just open discussion.
-There will be plenty of unstructured time for "hallway" discussions, as well as social events.
+There will be plenty of unstructured time for "hallway" discussions.

 ## Want to Come?